 Editorial Feature

-While community water treatment facilities are useful, they cannot guarantee complete control over the contamination of our drinking water sources.
-Natural materials such as carbon, ceramic, and sand are some of the most efficient water filtration systems to protect against these deleterious effects.
+While community water treatment facilities are useful, they cannot guarantee complete control over the contamination of water sources.
+Natural materials such as carbon, ceramics, and sand are some of the most efficient water filtration systems to protect against disease and water contamination.

 Carbon Water Filtration